rathga/Flo.Repositories/README.md

 await repo.GetByDepartmentAsync(10).ToListAsync(); // returns NotAuthorisedException if current user does not have access to department 10, by whatever logic you implement
 ```

+### Samples

+#### GoodToDo

+This is a WebAPI using .NET Core 3.1 utilising Flo.Repositories and Flo.Repositories.MongoDB to create a very simple
+ToDo list application with two controllers (one for registering/logging in and one for the ToDos).

+A front end using VueJS is provided in a seperate project as a front end.
+VueJS takes Result objects from the API for basic
+validation.

 ### More to come!